alstat/Yunir.jl/docs/src/man/basic_utilities.md

 bw_basmala = "bisomi {ll~ahi {lr~aHoma`ni {lr~aHiymi";
 dediac(bw_basmala; isarabic=false)
 ```
+The `isarabic` parameter with `false` argument indicates that the `dediac` function or `dediac` API takes a Buckwalter encoded input, `bw_basmala`, and returns an output that is not encoded in Arabic (as in the previous example) but instead an output in Buckwalter form as well.

 With Julia's broadcasting feature, the above dediacritization can be applied to arrays by simply adding `.` to the name of the function.
 ```@repl abc
 sentence0 = ["بِسْمِ ٱللَّهِ ٱلرَّحْمَٰنِ ٱلرَّحِيمِ",